hexoul/metagate/README.md

 # Gateway
-To enter by registering topic and achievement.
+Entrypoint to use ERC721, 725, 735 by registering identity, topic and achievement.

 ## Web3